 Denis and Lynn: Difficult to say because we have had many memorable and fantastic vacations.
 At the top of our favorite past vacations would be vacations like our one-month Cote d'Azur sojourn from our beautiful apartment in Nice, our cruise around the Greek Isles from Istanbul to Venice aboard the luxurious Sea Goddess, our culinary tour of the different regions of China, our safari in Tanzania, and our recent two-week stay at the Ritz in London.

 TA: What's one place you've always wanted to visit?

 TA: What's one thing you ALWAYS pack when you travel?

-Denis and Lynn: There are many items which I ALWAYS pack when I travel.
-Travel vest, hidden cargo pants, waterproof hiking sneakers, WiFi long-zoom camera, Smartphone, IPad, global hotspot, battery chargers, plug adapters are but a few of the items which are always part of my travels.
+Denis and Lynn: There are many items which we ALWAYS pack when we travel.
+Travel vest, hidden cargo pants, waterproof hiking sneakers, WiFi long-zoom camera, Smartphone, iPad, global hotspot, battery chargers, and plug adapters are but a few of the items which are always part of our travels.